 Power density is one of the primary reasons why design engineers and manufacturers rely on hydraulics when they want their machines to move something.
 Hydraulic systems offer very high force density in a compact, relatively economical design.
 But inherent drawbacks to hydraulics are leading design engineers and manufacturers to consider an electromechanical system as an alternative to its hydraulic counterpart.
-One way to do this is by replacing the hydraulic cylinder with an actuator and scr
+One way to do this is by replacing the hydraulic cylinder with an actuator and

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!

 Start your own conversation by commenting on any article or blog